wallarm/product-documentation/docs/2.16/updating-migrating/ingress-controller.md

-# Updating NGINX Ingress controller with integrated Wallarm WAF
+# Updating NGINX Ingress controller with integrated Wallarm API Security modules

-These instructions describe the steps to update deployed Wallarm Ingress Controller to the new version with WAF node 2.16.
+These instructions describe the steps to update deployed Wallarm Ingress Controller to the new version with Wallarm node 2.16.

 * To update Wallarm Ingress controller, you need to clone new Helm chart version and apply updates to the installed version.
 * Current Ingress controller settings and Ingress annotations will be saved and applied to a new version automatically.